carbon-io/carbond/docs/ref/carbond.collections.CollectionOperationConfig.rst

        The parent endpoint/collection that this configuration is a member of

+    .. attribute:: idParameter

+       :type: string
+       :required:
+       :ro:

+       The collection object id property name.
+Note, this is configured on the top level :class:`~carbond.collections.Collection` and set on the configure during initialzation.

     .. attribute:: noDocument

        :type: boolean
        :default: undefined

        Exclude the operation from "docgen" API documentation

+    .. attribute:: parameters

+       :type: :class:`~object.<string, carbond.OperationParameter>`
+       :required:
+       :ro:

+       Operation specific parameters (e.g., "skip", "limit").
+These will be passed down to the operation handlers via the options parameter if they are not explicitly passed via another leading parameter (e.g., "id" and "update" for :class:`~carbond.collections.Collection.updateObject`).
+Note, this should generally be left alone by instances.
+Instead, use :class:`~carbond.collections.CollectionOperationConfig.additionalParameters`.

     .. attribute:: responses